-When it comes to property management, rent is King.
+When it comes to generating revenue from your properties, rent is King.
 But there are a whole lot of other charges that make up the Cash Flow Court.
 Managing properties is all about generating revenue and mitigating expense, and a great way to do both is to find legal and reasonable fees to pass onto your tenants.
 This is, of course, not about penalization or squeezing your tenants for every dollar.
-In fact, many of these fees have been established from experience, landlords that have been bitten by overgenerosity with a bad tenant in the past.
+In fact, many of these fees have been established from experience when landlords have been bitten by overgenerosity with a bad tenant in the past.
 Below are seven fees you should be aware of and consider if appropriate for your portfolio.

 Managing properties is all about generating revenue and mitigating expense, and a great way to do both is to find legal and reasonable fees to pass onto your tenants.

 1) Application Fees

 Screening your tenants is an excellent way to ensure you always have quality renters.
 You may choose to charge prospective tenants a small application fee simply for applying to one of your units.
 Some states do not allow application fees to be charged at all.
 If they do permit application fees, they generally require that they are not excessive and that the fee go directly toward covering tenant-screening costs.
 Look up your local laws to find out what the limits and rules are.
 You should also be aware that applying an application fee may turn off some of your best prospective renters who may be annoyed on the spot that they have to pay just to apply without the guarantee of getting a space.